globalwordnet/schemas/2.0/README.md

 This allows for different levels of validation to be performed.

 This makes it possible to bring stricter constraints to bear on the same data.
-But it does not mean the previous level is incompatible with the next.For example the data that satisfies EWN-LMF-2.0.xsd is a subset of data validated by WN-LMF-2.0.xsd (or  WN-LMF-2.0 is a superset of EWN-LMF-2.0).
+But it does not mean the previous level is incompatible with the next.
+For example the data that satisfies EWN-LMF-2.0.xsd is a subset of data validated by WN-LMF-2.0.xsd (or  WN-LMF-2.0 is a superset of EWN-LMF-2.0).

 Another use is different IDREF validation depending on whether you are attempting at validating merged files or not.

 ####id types

-idtypes-2.0.xsd and ewn-idtypes-2.0.xsd differ in that the latter imposes extra constraints on the **well-formedness** of EWN ids.
+idtypes.xsd and ewn-idtypes.xsd differ in that the latter imposes extra constraints on the **well-formedness** of EWN ids.

 ####relaxed id types vs strict

 This deals with **id reference** validation.

-*(ewn-)idtypes-2.0.xsd* and *(ewn-)idtypes-2.0-relax_idrefs.xsd* differ in that the latter allows some **non-local references not to have their target in the same file**.
+*(ewn-)idtypes.xsd* and *(ewn-)idtypes-relax_idrefs.xsd* differ in that the latter allows some **non-local references not to have their target in the same file**.
 This is necessary in the case of part-of-speech cross-references such as the ones found in derivation relations (adj derived from noun, etc...) or maybe other cases (seealso, etc).
 The target then resides in a different file.
 This is useful to validate **pre-merging lexicographer files** while the strict mode must be used **to validate the merged file**, to make sure references are not left dangling.

 ####some resulting combinations: